-Since there are only 4 types, only bits 3 and 4 are of the TYPE byte are used to store the packet type and bits 5, 6 and 7 will always be zero.
+Since there are only 4 types, only bits 3 and 4 of the TYPE byte are used to store the packet type and bits 0, 1 and 2 will always be zero.

 The bytes 10 03 follow the data to signal the end of the packet.